 They didn’t call us Poles or Polish Americans.
 I never heard those words.
 What I did hear in the streets and in the schools was that we were Polacks, dumb Polacks and dirty Polacks.
 We were the people who nobody wanted to rent a room to or hire or help.
 We were the “wretched refuse” of somebody else’s shore, dumped now on the shore of Lake Michigan, and most people we came across in America wished we’d go back to where we came from.

 Anne Tammel John, it is an honor to share this conversation.
-Can you share a bit about your history and how you (unexpectedly) became a critical voice for the displaced persons of our nation?
+Can you tell us a bit about your history and how you (unexpectedly) became a critical voice for the displaced persons of our nation?

 John Guzlowski A lot of the writing that I do is about my parents and their story.
 They were both prisoners in German concentration camps and slave labor camps during the war.
 My dad spent four years in the camps, my mom spent two.
 I write about their experiences in my poems, have been since about 1978.
 I've done four books about them.
 Echoes of Tattered Tongues is a collection of all the poems and many of the prose pieces I've written about my parents.
 The publisher Aquila Polonica Press, concentrates on books about Poland and WWII.